Alternative Insight

 And of course, there is Iran's attempt to develop nuclear energy , which it claims has no military intention, but has alarmed the Western world.

 Iran's attitude towards Israel is more strongly militant than its attitude towards the United States.
-Iran definitely provides military assistance to Hezbollah, the Lebanese force that aggressively contests Israel, and also assists the Palestinians in their struggle against Israeli occupation.
-The latter assistance is not unique - many nations and institutions assist the Palestinians and most of the world, including the United Nations, consider Israel's occupation of the West Bank to be illegal and oppressive.
+Iran provides military assistance to Hezbollah, the Lebanese force that aggressively contests Israel, and also assists the Palestinians in their struggle against Israeli occupation.

-An Iranian adviser has said that Iran would strike Israel in response to U.S. attack:
+In 2006, an Iranian adviser said that Iran would strike Israel in response to U.S. attack:

 If the United States launches an attack on Iran, the Islamic republic will retaliate with a military strike on Israel's main nuclear facility, an advisor to Iran's Revolutionary Guard said.
 The advisor, Dr. Abasi, said Tehran would respond to an American attack with strikes on the Dimona nuclear reactor and other strategic Israeli sites such as the port city of Haifa and the Zakhariya area.